trozware/troznet/content/post/2022/swiftui-mac-2022.md

 Interestingly, when you create a navigation setup like this, Xcode automatically adds a toolbar with a button to toggle the sidebar.
 This has always been essential as there is a long-standing bug where a hidden sidebar cannot be dragged back into view.
 But adding it manually meant digging into AppKit to find a method to call.

 Not so interestingly, the sidebar is often hidden on app launch.
-I tried giving `NavigationStackView` its optional `columnVisibility` parameter, but no setting made any difference.
+I tried giving `NavigationStackView` its optional `columnVisibility` parameter, but no setting made it appear consistently.

 With the detail, right now there is a bug where you cannot unwrap a conditional and show a view based on that.
 One workaround is to wrap the entire detail in a `ZStack`, but in the interest of keeping my `ContentView` code simple and as short as possible, I added an intermediary view. `DetailView` takes optional parameters and it decides whether to show the `StatusView` or a placeholder.
+Note: the bug may have gone in beta 2, but as I want to display other UI elements in the detail view anyway, this is still a neater approach.

 There is nothing much new in either of these views, except where `StatusView` downloads the selected cat image.
 I tried using `AsyncImage` which worked really well except for one problem.
 When I selected a new status, the old image stayed in place until the new one arrived.
 I was unable to work out how to clear or reset an `AsyncImage` so it would show its placeholder again.